SecurityDatFall2018/Week14/README.md

 Follow this [guide](https://docs.google.com/document/d/1v7pbEsQ24a4B07UjtFP3_hywqMF7URCRSr9EgpD2bUE/edit?usp=sharing), and install acording to your ambitions.
 If you pick the red track, you will have a perfect plaform to continue on, if you plan for a future related to security.

+*I will assume you have installed the software BEFORE the lesson.
+We will not spend time with this in the class.
+This is the fourth semester, so I expect you have heard about this "thing" called Google ;-)*

 ## What to Read/Watch